 Some professionals carefully divide the value of their kit by a percentage of wear and tear that they believe a given production represents.

 Some keep a detailed, item-by-item price inventory.
 Others just go by what they consider “normal” among their peers, and at least a few simply wait to see what the production department offers them.

-The stone-cold truth is that the value of kit fees is highly variable, depending on the items in the crew member’s kit and also on the size, budget, and duration of the production itself.
+The truth is that the value of kit fees is highly variable, depending on the items in the crew member’s kit and also on the size, budget, and duration of the production itself.